iterative/dvc.org/static/docs/get-started/compare-experiments.md

 ```

 `evaluate.py` calculates AUC value using the test data set. `auc.metric` -
-is just a plain text file with a single number inside.
-A `dvc metrics show`
+in this case it's just a plain text file with a single number inside.
+A
-command provides a way to compare different experiments:
+`dvc metrics show` command provides a way to compare different experiments:

 <details>